Loss-based prior for CART and BART models: Real Data applications

 \subsection{Diabetes data}

-This dataset \citep{diabetes} comprehends ten years (1999-2008) of observations from 130 US hospitals and integrated delivery networks.
+In this Section, we compare the LB prior and the CL prior using the BART data.
+We use a dataset \citep{diabetes} on diabetes patients comprehending ten years (1999-2008) of observations from 130 US hospitals and integrated delivery networks.
 Each entry represents a diabetic patient who underwent laboratory, medications, and stayed up to 14 days.
 As for the breast cancer data, the variable of interest is binary and indicates whether early readmission of the patient within 30 days of discharge.
 The dataset can be downloaded from the UC Irvine machine learning repository \footnote{\url{http://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008}}.
+As priors, we considered the LB default setting $\omega = 1.62, \gamma = 0.62$, while for the CL prior, we consider $\alpha = 0.25, \beta = 2$ already used during the synthetic experiment in Section 5.
+Both priors provide a distribution for the number of terminal nodes with mean around $1.25$ and standard deviation $0.55$.
 Also this section is divided in a data and likelihood, and a results subsections.